v-morris/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 7: September 3, 2019

+**Today's Progress**: Watched 2 Egghead videos about TypeScript.
+I did a bit of practice with it, just exploring types/using DOM elements.
+Learned about how to use interfaces/classes as well.

+**Thoughts:** I'm really excited to work with TypeScript more!
+It seems like a great way to practice structuring my code better.
+It reminds me a lot of Java.
+It's going to be a difficult transition, because I remember how much I struggled trying to go from JS to Java in the beginning!
+Took me a minute to get used to using types.
+But I love the structure.
+It's more code, but I really think it helps your code come together better in the end.

+**Sources:**  Egghead.io

 ### Day 6: September 2, 2019

 **Today's Progress**: Finished Section 4 of the Advanced JavaScript Concepts Udemy Course.
 Topics included -